-Meloxicam has been approved to treat osteoarthritis and rheumatoid arthritis but is also sometimes used to treat gout and gout flares.
+Meloxicam has been approved to treat osteoarthritis and rheumatoid arthritis, but is also used to treat gout and gout flares.

-Essentially, NSAIDs work by preventing the body from creating a chemical signal called prostaglandins.
-Nerve and muscle cells use prostaglandins as signals to each other.
-These signals can carry a variety of messages, including telling blood vessels when to expand, telling platelets to clump together and alerting the brain when the body is in pain.
+NSAIDs work to prevent the body from creating certain chemical signals.
+These can carry different messages, including when blood vessels should expand, telling platelets to clump together and alerting the brain when the body is in pain.

-Ibuprofen and meloxicam prevent the body from making prostaglandins, stopping these chemical signals and the sensation of pain.
-Additionally, NSAIDs can also help reduce tenderness, inflammation, and swelling, which leads to faster healing for some tissues.
+NSAIDS stop these chemical signals and the sensation of pain.
+NSAIDs can also reduce tenderness, inflammation and swelling.
+This leads to faster healing for some tissues.

 Differences Between Meloxicam and Ibuprofen

-One of the main differences between meloxicam and ibuprofen is that meloxicam is a prescription medication and ibuprofen is an over-the-counter drug.
+One of the main differences between the two is that the meloxicam is a prescription drug and ibuprofen is available over the counter.